 HARRY – And play with people better than you.
 Then you have to get better.
 If you're the best player in the room or the band, you're not in the right band.

-Thanks so much, guys.
+Thanks guys.
 That was a lot of fun.
 Can’t wait for the show tonight.
 Any final words for your fans?

 OLI – Thank you guys for all the support.
 Stream the tunes.
 Stream the music.